Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Implementation and Evaluation

-There are many proxy implementations available, but we required a proxy that can process TCP, UDP, and HTTP headers, supports reconfiguration, and is capable of tunneling UDP, TCP, and IP packets over HTTP.
+\paragraph{Proxies} There are many proxy implementations available, but we required a proxy that can process TCP, UDP, and HTTP headers, supports reconfiguration, supports creating tunnels and capturing IP packets, and is capable of tunneling UDP, TCP, and IP packets over HTTP.
 Unfortunately, no single proxy implementation meets all of these requirements.
 Even advanced, production-grade proxies like Linkerd \cite{linkerd} and Envoy \cite{envoy_web} lack some of the necessary features.
 Ultimately, we selected Envoy, as it supports UDP-over-HTTP tunneling, although this feature is still in development.
 Envoy is a high-performance proxy that provides both layer 4 and layer 7 filtering, load balancing, and comprehensive statistics, among other features \cite{farkiani_service_2022}.
 Envoy can be configured to use a set of filters to process traffic and control routing.
 These filters can process HTTP headers, interact with external entities for authorization, create additional tunnels, and perform protocol translation.
 Envoy also supports custom plugins, which can act as assisting components in the architecture.
-If an assisting component is complex, such as an advanced cache, it can be deployed as a separate process that communicates through the proxy.
-For Ubuntu systems, we use the envoy-dev container image with digest 10d0784b9cdb \cite{envoy_dev}.
-Additionally, we developed Android and iOS proxy clients (screenshots in Figures \ref{fig:mobileAndroid} and \ref{fig:mobileIOS}) using Envoy's mobile library \cite{envoy_mobile}.
-These clients, with limited HTTP filtering capabilities, accept traffic from other applications on the phone and route it over the overlay.
-All proxy instances, including the mobile proxies, use an initial configuration to boot up and then receive their full configuration from the controller.
+If an assisting component is complex, such as tunneling device or an advanced cache, it can be deployed as a separate process that communicates through the proxy.